nachocaru/xaprb.com/content/blog/2006-05-02-how-to-write-efficient-archiving-and-purging-jobs-in-sql.md

 ### Acknowledgements

-I didn't do this myself&#8230; I'm standing on the shoulders of giants, particularly my co-worker John, who taught me about this stuff and went through all this analysis with me.
+I didn't do this myself...
+I'm standing on the shoulders of giants, particularly my co-worker John, who taught me about this stuff and went through all this analysis with me.
 So, even though I say "I" a lot in this article, it's not really just me.

  *[OLTP]: Online transaction processing
  *[DBA]: Database Administrator